bissim/FLY-graph/README.md

 ## ⚠️ WARNING ⚠️

-This library is not intended for stand-alone use in project as it is part of FLY language; if you just need a library to handle graphs, just refer to above-mentioned, well-known libraries.
+This library is not intended for stand-alone use in non-FLY project as it is part of FLY language; if you just need a library to handle graphs, just refer to above-mentioned, well-known libraries.